openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 also automatically create data node or re-uses existing data node.
 If the method is used during the front phase and data nodes do not exist the method creates edge and properly sets `in` and `out` edge attributes.

-For example, applying the following two methods to the graph above will result in the following:
+For example, applying the following two methods to the graph above will result in the graph depicted below:

 ```py
 op4.in_port(1).disconnect()